 Merge Can Help

-practice management billing system, will be enabled to automate the translation of ICD-9 codes to ICD-10.
-During the ICD-10 transition period, Merge Financials users will also have the flexibility for code for either ICD-9 and/or ICD-10.
+v7.0 practice management billing system is enabled to automate the translation of ICD-9 codes to ICD-10.
+During the ICD-10 transition period, Merge Financials users also have the flexibility for either ICD-9 and/or ICD-10.
 This flexibility will be helpful for practices working with multiple payers, some of whom have moved to ICD-10 and others who might still be in the transition process.

-Schedule an upgrade to Merge Cardio 10.0, which will include a reporting configuration tool that will allow your departments or designates to modify the reporting configuration as required to meet your transition needs
+Schedule an upgrade to Merge Cardio 10.0, which includes a reporting configuration tool that will allow your departments or designates to modify the reporting configuration as required to meet your transition needs.

-ICD-10 updates are scheduled to be available for client testing in early 2014.
+v4.0 ICD-10 updates are scheduled to be available for client testing in 2014.
 Merge plans to maintain the ICD-9 code set during transition to ease migration to the new code sets.